-Site Plan Modifications of Requirements
+Modifications of Site Plan Requirements

-The applicant is requesting four site plan modifications of requirements.
+The applicant is requesting four modifications of site plan requirements.
 The modifications, which are listed in a letter to the Director of Public Works, include requests related to lot coverage, front yard setback, rear yard setback, and lot area.

-As the Planning Commission may be aware, the RM-2 zoning regulations have not been significantly altered or amended since 1956.
+As the Town Council may be aware, the RM-2 zoning regulations have not been significantly altered or amended since 1956.
 Staff has analyzed residential RM-2 development projects in Town and has found that none of the development projects meet all of the existing RM-2 zoning requirements.
 The code's setback requirements and lot coverage requirement are generally too restrictive for multi-family developments.
 A comparison of the other RM-2 properties has been included as "Attachment 10 - Existing Residential Multi-Unit developments analysis" with this staff report.